PRAEst-76/Omera/_posts/2025-08-19-Loot-Cards.md

 [Canva Link for Card Pack One](https://www.canva.com/design/DAGwKx_J5Fk/9ovlxCQ4nNbwwjjuS0yESw/view?utm_content=DAGwKx_J5Fk&utm_campaign=designshare&utm_medium=link2&utm_source=uniquelinks&utlId=hfc4094d7dc)

-Canva lets you export to PDF with crop-marks and bleed, however Canva doesn't support crop-marks and bleed, so it just sticks them wherever.
-I have left an area around each card to allow for cropping.
+Note: Canva lets you export to PDF with crop-marks and bleed, however Canva doesn't support crop-marks and bleed, so it just sticks them wherever.
+Thus, I have left an area around each card to allow for cropping.
+I may add proper crop marks in the future for people who wish to print these out.